SciKit-Surgery/PythonTemplate/README.rst

 ::

-  conda create -n ssptVE python=3.8 pip -c conda-forge conda activate ssptVE pip install -r requirements-dev.txt
+  conda mamba create -n ssptVE python=3.8 pip cookiecutter -c conda-forge conda activate ssptVE

 2. Run Cookiecutter with the URL of this template.
 Alternatively, you can run it in the same path of this repository if you are developing a new feature for this template.